afghanistanyn/kubernetes-client-go-sample/README.md

 # Kubernetes client-go package sample

-This is a simple kubernetes [client-go](https://github.com/kubernetes/client-go) code sample.
+This is a simple code sample for using kubernetes [client-go](https://github.com/kubernetes/client-go) package.

 You can use this code to update a specify deployment's application image (More than one container in a pod).